-Pons Aelius was the Roman name for the port at Newcastle was and had a significant role in guarding a Roman bridge across the Tyne.
+Pons Aelius was the Roman name for the port at Newcastle and it played a significant role in guarding a Roman bridge across the Tyne.
 Pons was the Latin word for bridge, so Pons Aelius was the name of both the fort and the bridge at Newcastle.

 In fact Pons Aelius can be translated to mean ‘the Bridge of Hadrian’ as Aelius was the family name of the Emperor who gave his name to the Roman Wall that passed through Newcastle upon Tyne.

 The Roman bridge at Newcastle was built of timber being a wooden-decked platform on stone piers.
 It predated the fort and may have continued in use for many centuries.
-Records suggest that the bridge still stood in Norman times and if this is so then it was not finally destroyed until 1248 during a raging fire.
-It is very likely that the medieval bridge that replaced the burned structure still utilised the Roman foundations.
+Although it is likely to have been rebuilt and repaired several times during those passing centuries, records suggest that the bridge, or at least a bridge, still stood in Norman times and if this is so then it was not finally destroyed until 1248 during a raging fire.
+It is very possible that the medieval bridge that replaced the burned structure still utilised the Roman foundations.